Searching great energy plans for you

 We appreciate that price increases are not pleasant, and we don’t make these decisions lightly.
 If you’re experiencing difficulties paying your energy bills, you can also visit our support page to see how we may be able to assist you.

 Depending on where you live, there may be a range of government support options available.
-As this support is specific to you and your personal circumstances, please click here or visit energy.gov.au/rebates to see what you may be entitled to, including the $300 Energy Bill Relief Fund rebate.
-Feel free to contact us to discuss the government support you may be eligible for and how you can apply.
+As this support is specific to you and your personal circumstances, please click here or visit energy.gov.au/rebates to see what you may be entitled to.

 How/when will I be notified about the price change?

-We will always notify you in writing prior to any price change.
-You will receive a letter or an email at least five business days before the prices change, depending on the terms of your agreement with us.
+We will always notify you in writing prior to any price change and you’ll receive it at least five business days before the prices change, depending on the terms of your agreement with us.

 How much will my electricity/gas rates change by?